Home

 and Dr. Richard F. Southby, Distinguished Professor Emeritus of Global HealthFounding Dean Arterton Award

-Program Director, Political Communication and Strategic GovernanceMark and Debbie Kennedy Frontiers of Freedom Award
+Program Director, Legislative AffairsMark and Debbie Kennedy Frontiers of Freedom Award

-Program Director, PublishingCollege of Professional Studies Faculty Excellence Award
+Program Director, Public Relations and CommunicationsCollege of Professional Studies Faculty Excellence Award

 Presented by John Warren